jrkosinski/oracle-example/README.md

 - create a directory to house all the code; call it oracle-example
 - inside of the root directory, create two subdirectories, because eventually the project will consist of two sub-projects.
 Create the directories:
-	*/oracle-example/boxing-bets*
+	*/oracle-example/client*
-	*/oracle-example/boxing-oracle*
+	*/oracle-example/oracle*
-- go into the boxing-bets folder, because that's the first project we're going to develop.
-Open a terminal (command line) window in the */oracle-example/boxing-bets* folder
+- go into the client folder, because that's the first project we're going to develop.
+Open a terminal (command line) window in the */oracle-example/client* folder
 - run the command "truffle init"
 - note that among many files created are "truffle-config.js" and "truffle.js".
 We don't need both of them, so delete truffle-config.js (just to avoid confusion and clutter)